This post was adapted from our report on the Conrad N. Hilton’s Catholic Sisters Initiative.

 Watch a video on helping sisters get access to higher education:

 Beyond educational and leadership skills, young sisters and those in the novitiate must have a solid spiritual and theological foundation as they develop and respond to the spiritual and emotional demands of their work.
 This requires congregations to have a strong formation process before and after final vows.

 Finally, it must be kept in mind that the socioeconomic and cultural trends that have driven the downturn in religious vocations in Europe and North America may have a similar impact on African women joining religious communities in the coming years.
 Today, families in Africa are often large, educational options for women are limited and women often marry young.
 These contextual factors may make the call to religious life attractive—especially when this call is matched with genuine spiritual motivations and a congregational charism that serves disenfranchised people.

 With economic development, the fertility rate typically decreases and women gain greater options for higher education and careers outside the home or convent.
 These trends are on the rise in African countries.
 As countries evolve economically, it is possible that the number of women committing themselves to a religious vocation may change, as is occurring currently in Zambia.

 Today, though, Catholic sisters in Africa are strong and vital.
 Their strength and UN’s Sustainable Development Goals present an opportunity for foundation, church and civic leaders to invest in sisters, seizing the moment when congregations of sisters are often brimming over with potential recruits who, after appropriate training, can address many of the challenges facing developing countries.

 Watch a video on Catholic sisters’ leadership on opposing female genital mutilation:

-Tarra McNally is the assistant director of evaluation at the USC Center for Religion and Civic Culture.
+Tarra McNally is an affiliate with the USC Center for Religion and Civic Culture.